-* Euro steady against yen after touching more than 3-year
+* Euro steady against yen after touching more than 3-year high

 * Aussie skids, pressured after this week’s RBA cut